Fleuronic/WorkflowDemo/README.md

 ## Apps

+Each feature module has a corresponding app to showcase its functionality.
 To run an app, simply select the associated scheme and invoke Product > Run.
 To set an environment variable, edit the scheme and select the Arguments tab under Run.
 All relevant environment variables for each app are already added, but can be disabled or updated.

 ### RootApp

-This is our “application.”
-Users are presented with a list of three demos: SwiftUI, UIKit, and Declarative UIKit.
+**This is our “application.”** Users are presented with a list of three demos: SwiftUI, UIKit, and Declarative UIKit.
+This list can be updated.
 Selecting an item in the list will start a counter demo built with the associated UI framework.
+The back button then returns the user to the list of demos.

 ### DemoListApp